buddydanger/project-stacked/README.md

 | **2×** | Two copies of each NFL team | 64 | 8–12 participants |
 | **3×** | Three copies of each NFL team | 96 | 12–16 participants |

-Copies (e.g., “Chiefs A,” “Chiefs B”) function as independent assets.
+Copies (e.g., “49ers A,” “49ers B”) behave as independent teams in all gameplay and defensive rules.

-All Stacked rules apply to the specific copy a participant drafts.

 ---

 ## Draft

 ### Format
-- Snake draft
-- Commissioner chooses draft order
+- Standard snake draft
-- Participants draft teams until they reach the configured stack size
+- Participants select NFL teams until they reach the configured stack size
-- Drafted teams remain on that participant’s stack all season
+- Drafted teams remain on their stack all season
+- No waivers or midseason acquisitions (unless trades are enabled)

 ### Strategy
 Participants build stacks based on:
-- Strength of NFL teams
+- NFL team strength
-- Betting flexibility
+- Bet variety and flexibility
 - Defensive vulnerability
-- Overlap vs. uniqueness in matchups
+- Overlap potential with likely opponents

-Your stack is your hand.
-You won’t get new teams unless trades are enabled.
+Your stack is your hand — you will play it all season.

 ---

 ## Betting System

 ### Bet Eligibility
-Participants may place bets only on games involving:
+Participants may only bet on NFL games involving:
-- **Teams in their own stack**, and/or
+- Teams in **their own stack**, and/or
-- **Teams in their opponent’s stack**
+- Teams in **their opponent’s stack**

-No other NFL games are eligible.

-This ensures draft decisions, matchups, and conflicts matter every week.
+This creates a shared matchup-specific ecosystem that directly reflects draft strategy.

 ### Bet Card Requirements
 Each participant submits a **Bet Card** of **3–5 bets** per week.

 Rules:
 - All bets must involve a team from either participant’s stack
-- Allowed bet types:
+- Allowed bet types include:
   - Moneyline
   - Spread
   - Team totals
-- Default wager: **100 units per bet**
+- Default wager size: **100 units per bet**
-- Parlay betting is optional and off by default
+- Parlay bets are optional and disabled by default

-### Weekly Score (Stack Score)
+### Scoring (Stack Score)
-Weekly scoring is based on **net betting profit**:
+Weekly scoring is based on **net betting profit**: Stack Score = Total Returns – Total Stakes

-Higher Stack Score wins the matchup.
+The higher Stack Score wins the matchup.

 ---

 ## Stack Defense (Defensive Mechanics)

+Stack Defense allows direct interaction with an opponent’s strategy.
-Each participant may execute **one** defensive action per week.
+Each participant may execute **one defensive action per week**.

-### Defensive Actions
+Stack Defense is divided into two phases:

+- **Pre-Bet-Card Defense**: Block
+- **Post-Bet-Card Defense**: Counter, Mirror, Trap

+Participants may only use **one** defensive action per week.

+---

+## Pre-Bet-Card Defense

-#### 1. Block
+### 1. Block (Ban Phase)
-Prevent the opponent from betting on one specific NFL team in their stack for the week.
+Block prevents an opponent from using one specific NFL team in their stack for the week.

+**Timing:**
+Block is declared **before Bet Cards are submitted**.

+**Effect:**
+- The blocked team cannot appear on any bet in the opponent’s Bet Card.
+- The opponent still submits a full 3–5 Bet Card using their remaining eligible teams.

+**Why this works:**
+- Zero risk of mismatched bet counts
+- Rewards stack depth
+- Forces strategic adaptation
+- Is powerful but information-light (declared before seeing their bets)

+---

+## Post-Bet-Card Defense

+These actions occur **after** Bet Cards are submitted but **before** games begin.

+Participants may use one of the following **only if they did not use Block**:

-#### 2. Counter
+### 2. Counter
-Force the opponent to take worse odds on one of their bets
-(e.g., –110 → –130).
+Choose one opponent bet and worsen its odds.
+Example:
+- Original odds: –110
+- Countered odds: –130

+Reduces their potential upside or increases downside.

+---

-#### 3. Mirror
+### 3. Mirror
 Copy one opponent bet exactly.
-Whatever they win or lose, you win or lose.
+Both participants receive the same result on that wager.

-Neutralizes their strongest edge.
+This neutralizes their strongest edge.

-#### 4. Trap Line
-Designate one wager as a trap.
-If the opponent takes it:
-- You gain **50%** of their winnings
-- They absorb all losses

-Only one trap may be set per week.

 ---

+### 4. Trap Line
+Designate one wager line as a trap before Bet Cards are submitted.
+If the opponent chooses that wager:

+- You gain **50% of their winnings**, and
+- They absorb **100% of the losses**

+Trap is a high-risk, high-reward mind game tool.

+---

 ## Matchups & Standings

-### Matchup Result
+### Matchup Results
 - Winner: Higher weekly Stack Score
-- Ties: Allowed or resolved via league tiebreakers
+- Ties: Allowed or resolved via tiebreakers

-### Standings Points
+### Season Standings
 - Win = 1 point
 - Tie = 0.5 points
 - Loss = 0 points

-### Tiebreakers
+### tiebreakers
 1. Total season Stack Score
 2. Head-to-head performance
 3. Opponent Stack Strength (optional)